ajitagupta/book-library-crud-api/README.md

 Start the Eureka Server, the Config Client, the OpenFeign Consumer, and the API Gateway, in the respective order.

 This gateway is compatible with the latest Spring Boot versions.
-In software environments which are not completely up-to-date try Zuul.
+In software environments, which are not completely up-to-date, you can use Zuul instead.

 ## 7. Pattern: Fault Tolerance with Resilience4j Consumer